-1 3)) Now do b.
+(1, 3)) Now do b.
 Play the audio for Sts to check answers.
 Play the audio again, pausing for Sts to repeat.
-Give practice of any words your Sts find difficult to pronounce, modelling and drilling as necessary.
+Practice any words your Sts find difficult to pronounce, modeling and drilling as necessary.
 You could use the audio to do this.

-1 3))

-Co oking

-4 boiled

-3 roast

-1 baked

-5 grilled
+1 3))) Cooking 4 boiled 3 roasted 1 baked 6 grilled 2 fried 5 steamed

-Sts may ask what the difference is between baked and roast, as both mean cooked in the oven: baked is used for bread, cakes and most sweet things, and also fruit or vegetables.
-Roast always means cooked with fat, and is used especially for meat and potatoes.
+Sts may ask what the difference is between baked and roast, as both mean cooked in the oven: baked is usually for bread, cakes, and most sweet, though chicken and fish can also be baked.
+Roast usually means cooked by exposing to dry heat as in an oven, and is usually a method for cooking meat and vegetables.